TeseoLou/codoku/README.md

 #### 🎮 **2.4.2.a Game Page**

-The Game Page is the central hub and default landing view for Codoku.
+The Game Page is the central hub and default landing view for **Codoku**.
 It prioritizes functionality and minimalism.

 ![Codoku Game UI Mobile Wireframe](docs/figures/wireframes/interface-design-game.webp)
 *Game UI wireframe on mobile showing grid, controls, and footer*